Motco/blog/HTML_Points.md

 - The difficulty of resolving an instance of mojibake varies depending on the application within which it occurs and the causes of it.
 Two of the most common applications in which mojibake may occur are web browsers and word processors.
-  - In web browsers,it can be sovled by switching the rendering engine's encoding to the accordant one in HTML meta tags, such as `<meta charset="Big5">` or `<meta http-equiv="Content-Type" content="text/html; charset=utf-8" />`.
+  - In web browsers,it can be sovled by switching the  encoding to the accordant one in HTML meta tags, such as `<meta charset="Big5">` or `<meta http-equiv="Content-Type" content="text/html; charset=utf-8" />`.